Easy Chicken Casserole with Stuffing

 What to Know Before You Start

-If you are making this ahead, pull it out of the refrigerator about 20 minutes before it goes in the oven.
-A very cold dish going straight into a hot oven can extend bake time and cook unevenly.
+If you’re making this ahead of time, take it out of the refrigerator about 20 minutes before putting it in the oven.
+An extremely cold meal that goes directly into an oven that’s hot could take longer to cook and might not cook evenly.

-Use a 3-quart oblong baking dish (roughly 9×13 inches).
-This gives the chicken enough room to lie flat in a single layer, which is important for even cooking and for the topping to cover everything properly.
+Use a 3-quart oblong baking dish (about 9×13 inches).
+This gives the chicken enough room to lie flat in a single layer, which is important for even cooking and proper coverage of the topping.

 Ingredients